NasuFT/wordunscramblergame/README.md

 If you lose, your citizenship will be converted to Russian.

-If you manage to win and also lose, your system32 will be deleted.
+If you win but also lose at the same time,
+The Chancellor of the German Reich shall be reborn.